aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-gif/_index.md

 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

+GIF is a popular image format that is frequently used in web publishing.
 With Aspose.HTML, you can convert SVG to GIF format programmatically with full control over a wide range of conversion parameters.
 In this article, you find information on how to convert SVG to {{%GIF%}} by using [ConvertSVG()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertsvg/index) methods of the Converter class and applying  [ImageSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/imagesaveoptions).

 {{% alert color="primary" %}}
 Aspose.HTML offers a free online <a href="https://products.aspose.app/svg/en/conversion/svg-to-gif" target="_blank">**SVG to GIF Converter**</a> that converts SVG to GIF image with high quality, easy and fast.
 Just upload, convert your files and get results in a few seconds!